-Fluffy and easy, this vegan banana pancakes recipe needs to be on your breakfast menu!
-Follow the easy-to-make directions to make a double batch so you can freeze some to have homemade vegan pancakes ready in minutes by using easy freezer instructions.
+Easy Fluffy Vegan Banana Pancakes Recipe needs to be on your breakfast menu!
+Have homemade vegan pancakes ready in minutes by using easy freezer instructions.
 This Banana Pancake Recipe can be served with fresh fruit like berries, peanut butter, or maple syrup.
 See my tips for making this easy eggless banana pancake recipe gluten free!

 Healthy Banana Pancakes